primatejs/primate/docs/modules/react.md

 ## Configuration options

+### dynamicProps

+Default `"data"`

+Name of the props passed to a Svelte component from its route.

-### directory
+### extension

-Default `config.paths.components`
+Default `"jsx"`

-Directory where the JSX components reside.
+The file extension to be associated with this handler.

 ## Resources